caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

 cta_blurb: Please apply before 20/9
 hiring_banner:
   heading: Do you have what IT takes?
   text: Do you have what IT takes to be a part of CaseIT?
-Fall Intake is open now
+Fall intake is open now
     with positions available for all levels of experience, from directors to team hosts.
   ctaText: See Available Positions